-If you want to find out how a Certificate IV can launch your hospitality career, simply fill out our enquiry form and one of our qualified support team will be in touch to discuss your study pathway with you.
+If you want to find out how a SIT40416 Certificate IV in Hospitality can launch your hospitality career, simply fill out our enquiry form and one of our qualified support team will be in touch to discuss your study pathway with you.

 Funding by the Queensland Department of Employment, Small Business and Training is available through the VET investment budget (Higher Level Skills).

 WHAT IS “HIGHER LEVEL SKILLS”?

 The Higher Level Skills program provides a government subsidy to support eligible individuals to access subsidised training in selected certificate IV and above qualifications, or priority skill sets.

 To view the Queensland Department of Education and Training Higher Level Skills Program Fact Sheet, please click here.